We chat being a female entrepreneur, makeup trends and Hong Kong's best kept secret with the Founder of Sponge, Diane Younes.

 We love talking with all the wonderfully talented people in Hong Kong.
-From illustrators like Zlism to photographers like Tricia Darling, and of course all the epic entrepreneurs, such as Tania Cheung from Miss Runner; good chats help us learn more about what’s going on in the city.
+From illustrators like Zlism to photographers like Tricia Darling, and of course all the epic entrepreneurs, such as the team behind Womb; good chats help us learn more about what’s going on in the city.
 Recently, we got to sit down with another wildly successful female entrepreneur, Diane Younes from on-demand beauty service Sponge.
 We discussed everything from making friends in Hong Kong to establishing a company and where to find the best brunch.
 Find out her thoughts on life in The 852 below.

 An interview with Diane Younes, founder of Sponge

 On the couch with Honeycombers.
 We chat with Diane Younes, Founder of sponge, about being a female entrepreneur in Hong Kong, upcoming makeup trends and her favourite spots in the city.
 Full story here: http://bit.ly/2nCrVv1#hongkong #sponge #video #makeup #beauty

 Posted by Honeycombers Hong Kong on Wednesday, December 6, 2017

 How did you end up in Hong Kong?

 I was living in New York for ten years and I was getting the itch to go somewhere new, and at the same time, my husband’s bank asked him to move to Hong Kong, so we just jumped on that.

 I love New York, and for me it’s home, but I just wanted to open my eyes and see something totally different.
 My husband was stationed here once before, and I came here to visit him then.
 I actually had this specific vision of what Hong Kong would be, and I was totally blown away; it just was not what I thought it would be.
 I loved it, and that’s when we first started thinking about moving from New York and it kind of all fell into place.